mohsenvafa/pharmacy-modernization-project-model/docs/architecture/README.md

 # Architecture Documentation

-System architecture and design patterns for the RxIntake application.
+System architecture and design patterns for the Pharmacy Modernization application.

 ## 📚 Documentation Files